edclews/hylia/src/posts/working-on-a-ux-design-project-in-lockdown.md

 * a lot of sites show starting locations that you'd actually need to drive for a few hours to get to and aren't shown in relation to somewhere else
 * they show the routes but not things you can see along the way

 My aim is that this site should help different types of riders find a ride that's got something for them and start and finish in York.
 Despite what the bellends on the York Press comments think, York is a pretty cycle friendly already with Sustrans routes and cycle paths through town.
-It's a small city surrounded by miles of pleasant countryside which has lost of different terrain and areas depending on what you want out of your ride.
+It's a small city surrounded by miles of pleasant countryside which has lots of different terrain and areas depending on what you want out of your ride.

 ## Research